By Treven Pyles

 Longshoremen, unfortunately, got exposed to both asbestos-containing goods as well those materials with asbestos aboard the ships as they performed their daily work, and this increased their likelihood of inhaling asbestos.

-If you or your loved one worked as a longshoreman before the 1980s and have been diagnosed with any of the asbestos-related diseases, it is important to talk to an experienced asbestos attorney as early as possible.
+If you or your loved one worked as a longshoreman before the 1980s and have been diagnosed with any of the asbestos-related cancers above, it is important to talk to an experienced attorney as early as possible.
 You can learn about your legal rights as well as your options.